 A thorough patient history, evaluation and imaging are required to qualify for non-surgical spinal decompression.
 The doctor will look at many factors to determine if you are a candidate.

-Many of our patients have been told they need surgery but wish to avoid it, and have failed to significantly respond to conservative options such as medications, physical therapy, injections, chiropractic, and acupuncture.
+Many of our patients have been told they need surgery but wish to avoid it, and have failed to significantly respond to conservative options such as medications, injections, physical therapy, traditional chiropractic care and acupuncture.

 Here is a partial list of inclusion and exclusion criteria:

-Persistent pain from degenerated disc not responding to four weeks of therapy.
+Persistent pain due to degenerated discs that has not responded after four weeks of treatment.

-Pain due to herniated and bulging lumbar discs that is more than four weeks old.
+Pain due to bulging or herniated discs that are more than four weeks old.

-Recurrent pain from a failed back surgery that is more than six months old.
+Chronic pain from a failed back surgery that is over six months old.

 Patients available for four weeks of treatment protocol.